 - Mega Man Star Force 3.
 After defeating the final boss, a cutscene follows, showing Mega Man's final form (The one shown on the game box), unlocked.
 After that, you refight the final boss, who now has an astonishing 8000 HP.
 This may be daunting, but his attacks can not kill you, even at 1 HP, and the battle doesn't end until you land the final move.
 (Also dependent on the game's version)

 - The Starman Junior in EarthBound might have been a pretty tough opponent on his own, given he has enough hit points to last him a while and attacks.
 However, you have a computer-controlled Buzz Buzz with you for the battle, and the bot will always have him put up a shield that absorbs all damage, and to replace it when it runs out.
-The only possible way to lose is to spend hours leveling up in the starting area until eventually the shielding stops working like it should.
+The only possible way to lose is to spend hours leveling up in the starting area until you get the physical shield spell that will override the magic shield Buzz Buzz uses.

 - Sol in Final Fantasy Legend 3 just stands there and says "Kill me" so he'll take Xagor down with him.
 (Suicide by Cop) However, the True Final Boss comes right after that fight; so it's perfect to put on some buffs.